 What are customs procedures?
 Things to know about customs procedures

-x Import-export businesses, customs brokers, customs agents, etc. need to learn about customs procedures and related regulations?
+x Import-export businesses, customs brokers, customs agents, etc. need to learn what customs procedures are and related regulations?

 x Do you want to know what customs clearance documents include?
 Where is the customs clearance location?
 What's the process?

-x You need to know who is subject to customs procedures?
+x You need to know who must go through customs procedures?
 What are common errors when doing customs procedures?

 What are customs procedures?
 Who must complete customs clearance procedures?